calipho-sib/cellosaurus-wikidata-bot/README_tracer.md

 ### Last known issues:

-The references are still not being added to Wikidata.
+- Some publications are not on Wikidata yet
-Need to code auxiliary functions.
+(Need to code functions to add them to Wikidata)

-The new way of querying taxons has led to a bug.
-Taxon ids are not being updated.
+- The Fatameh tool, which was previously used to add publications to Wikidata, is not mantained anymore.

-The query for taxon ids is not scaling well for large cellosaurus dumps.
+- Likely the best option would be to clone the Fatameh repository and try and rebuild it as a python module (https://phabricator.wikimedia.org/source/tool-fatameh/browse/master/)

 #### Progress